Brown v. Board of Education: Upper South

 In North Carolina, there was often a strategy of nominally accepting Brown, but tacitly resisting it.
 On May 18, 1954, the Greensboro, North Carolina school board declared that it would abide by the Brown ruling.
-This was the result of the initiative of D. E. Hudgins Jr., a former Rhodes Scholar and prominent attorney, who chaired the school board.
-This made Greensboro the first, and for years the only, city in the South, to announce its intent to comply.
+This was the result of the initiative of D. E. Hudgins Jr., a Rhodes Scholar and prominent attorney, who chaired the school board.
+This made Greensboro the first, and for years the only, city in the South to announce its intent to comply.
 However, others in the city resisted integration, putting up legal obstacles to the actual implementation of school desegregation for years afterward, and in 1969, the federal government found the city was not in compliance with the 1964 Civil Rights Act.
 Transition to a fully integrated school system did not begin until 1971, after numerous local lawsuits and both nonviolent and violent demonstrations.
 Historians have noted the irony that Greensboro, which had heralded itself as such a progressive city, was one of the last holdouts for school desegregation.

-In Moberly, Missouri, the schools were desegregated, as ordered.
+In Moberly, Missouri, the schools were desegregated as ordered.
 However, after 1955, the African-American teachers from the local "negro school" were not retained; this was ascribed to poor performance.
 They appealed their dismissal in Naomi Brooks et al., Appellants, v.
-School District of City of Moberly, Missouri, Etc., et al.; but it was upheld, and SCOTUS declined to hear a further appeal.
+School District of City of Moberly, Missouri, Etc., et al.; but it was upheld, and the Supreme Court declined to hear a further appeal.